-- 43. Which of the following is true about forest land in the US? - A) Property rights of forest land are reserved for business corporations with particular characteristics. - B) Forest land is usually worked on for a similar set of aims by business corporations involved in forestry. - C) Private sector interested in working on forest land has a much larger share than the public enterprise. - D) Those establishments which aim to provide people with leisure-time options usually fair to make a considerable amount of money. - E) Large-scale businesses involved in forestry boast about high-quality services provided to people who wish to spend time on forest land.
+- A) Property rights of forest land are reserved for business corporations with particular characteristics. - B) Forest land is usually worked on for a similar set of aims by business corporations involved in forestry. - Private sector interested in working on forest land has a much larger share than the public enterprise. - D) Those establishments which aim to provide people with leisure-time options usually fail to make a considerable amount of money. - E) Large-scale businesses involved in forestry boast about high-quality services provided to people who wish to spend time on forest land.